Last updated on May 21st, 2020 at 08:54 am

-I’ve been learning new things week.
+I've been learning new things week.
 Firstly, I have exercised my virtually non-existent and long ignored craftsy side and made new photography backgrounds.
-I don’t art.
+I don't art.
 I can cook, I can photograph but stick figures are the extent of my artistic spectrum.
 However, with our new get-this-dang-renovation-finished-budget I needed to get creative if I wanted some new props.
 And can I say, I am a little proud of the outcome.
-Leftover cement sheets, sample pots of paint, a rendering trough – a “float” if you please, I also learned to render a wall this week – a sponge and vwa-lah, some pretty awesome antique-render looking facades.
-I didn’t use plaster, just the paint and a bit of imagination.
+Leftover cement sheets, sample pots of paint, a rendering trough - a "float" if you please, I also learned to render a wall this week - a sponge and bing-bang-boom, some pretty awesome antique-render looking facades.
+I didn't use plaster, just the paint and a bit of imagination.
 I think as adults we should play more and jump in the puddles of our creative juices.

 Okedokee...to the blender.